mkontorovich/asteroids/README.md

 The game Asteroids, coded in Python, using PyGame Python modules.
 To start the game, first download the repo.
-Wherever it's unpacked, run `python main.py`.
+From the command line, from within the folder where it's unpacked, run `python main.py`.

 ## Game improvements that were implemented: